Are you toying with the idea of growing a vegetable garden? Before you launch this plan, you need to think about the location.

 11. Easy Access

-I already mentioned that it is ideal to place your garden in a convenient location.
+I already mentioned that it is ideal to choose a convenient vegetable garden location.
 Surely you don’t want to hike through the woods to get to your garden.

 Instead, place the garden where you can take a short walk through your yard and enjoy it easily.

-Along the same line, you want your garden location to be easily accessed as well.
+Along the same line, you want your vegetable garden location to be easily accessible as well.
 If you could put your garden near a walkway, that would be ideal.